Why You Should Never Cancel Health Insurance

 Health insurance plays a vital role in your personal finances because it protects the most important asset you have: your health.
 While premiums may feel like an easy expense to trim, giving up cover can expose you to significant financial and personal risk later on.

-Before we delve into the six reasons you should never cancel health cover, let's clarify a couple of things.
+Before we delve into the six reasons you should consider keeping health cover, let's clarify a couple of things.

 What is Health Insurance?